-First, regardless of the types of products or services a firm offers, customers are the one who decide whether the products or services generate any utility, or in other words have any value to the society at large.
-Hence, marketing helps to prevent firms from wasting their resources on futile products by conducting a research to identify a gap in the market, and designing a product that fills the gap perfectly (Schermerhorn, 2012).
-In addition, marketing also brings information about the product to the right customers, so that customers know about its existence and actually purchase and consume the product.
+First, regardless of the types of products or services a firm offers, customers are the ones who decide whether the products or services generate any utility or, in other words, have any value to society at large.
+Hence, marketing helps to prevent firms from wasting their resources on futile products by conducting research to identify a gap in the market and designing a product that fills the gap perfectly (Schermerhorn, 2012).
+In addition, marketing also brings information about the product to the right customers so that customers know about its existence and actually purchase and consume the product.

-Second, as the ultimate goal of a firm is to boost profits and maximize the interests of its stakeholders, marketing provides the framework to enable firms to evaluate their growth options, and advance with the right strategy (Fejza & Asllani, 2013).
-For example, Ansoff’s matrix, invented by Igor Ansoff who is regarded as the creator of strategic management, summarizes the marketing strategy for firms to choose whether they should further penetrate the market (by obtaining a larger market share with their existing products), create a new product (aiming at their current customers’ portfolio), enter a new market (approaching new customers with their current products) or diversify their portfolio (bringing new product to a new market) (Hussain, Khattak, Rizwan, & Latif, 2013).
+Since the ultimate goal of a firm is to boost profits and maximize the interests of its stakeholders, marketing provides the framework to enable firms to evaluate their growth options and advance with the right strategy (Fejza & Asllani, 2013).
+For example, Ansoff’s matrix, invented by Igor Ansoff, who is regarded as the creator of strategic management, summarizes the marketing strategy for firms to choose whether they should further penetrate the market (by obtaining a larger market share with their existing products), create a new product (aiming at their current customers’ portfolio), enter a new market (approaching new customers with their current products) or diversify their portfolio (bringing a new product to a new market) (Hussain, Khattak, Rizwan, & Latif, 2013).

-Third, marketing improves the overall business performance by orienting the strategy planning of all other functions of a firm, thus adding values to the final product offering (Moorman & Rust, 1999).
-In this sense, marketing supports the company to develop the appropriate knowledge and skills based on its analysis of the relationship between the customer and the product and the company’s available resources.
+Third, marketing improves the overall business performance by orienting the strategy planning of all other functions of a firm, thus adding value to the final product offering (Moorman & Rust, 1999).
+In this sense, marketing supports the company in developing the appropriate knowledge and skills based on its analysis of the relationship between the customer and the product and the company’s available resources.

 According to Smith and Colgate, from the point of view of customers, the value of a product is the difference between the benefits that they receive (utility) and the costs that they have to pay (price) (Smith & Colgate, 2007).
-Consequently, Maas (2008) suggested that customer value is a function of quality and price, and for customers, they prefer products with higher quality and lower price.
-In either case, customer value is set by the consumers upon consumption of the products, not by the producers, although producers have the capability to create and influence customers’ perception.
+Consequently, Maas (2008) suggested that customer value is a function of quality and price, and customers prefer products with higher quality and lower prices.
+In either case, customer value is set by the consumers upon consumption of the products, not by the producers, although producers have the capability to create and influence customers’ perceptions.

-According to Johnson and Weinstein (2004), customer value is affected and determined based on four main components which are service (unquantifiable value associated with a product), quality (how the product meets with customers’ expectation and satisfies their demands), image (the reputation of the company, and the perceived image of the customers when using the company’s product), and price (how much money the customers spend to acquire the product).
-Hence, customer value is not just a vague concept, and businesses must learn to understand their customers on a long-term and ongoing basic.
-In addition, the value is constantly changing; therefore, being able to grasp new trend and coming up with a timely management strategy are what differentiate a market leader and a market follower (McFarlane, 2013).
+According to Johnson and Weinstein (2004), customer value is affected and determined based on four main components which are service (unquantifiable value associated with a product), quality (how the product meets customers’ expectations and satisfies their demands), image (the reputation of the company, and the perceived image of the customers when using the company’s product), and price (how much money the customers spend to acquire the product).
+Hence, customer value is not just a vague concept, and businesses must learn to understand their customers on a long-term and ongoing basis.
+In addition, the value is constantly changing; therefore, being able to grasp new trends and coming up with a time management strategy are what differentiate a market leader and a market follower (McFarlane, 2013).

 Another model explaining the determinants of consumer value is proposed by Sheth, Newman, and Gross (1991).
 Accordingly, in a product, the customer seeks to achieve five major values: functional value (the perceived usefulness of a product), social value (the way other people in the society perceive the consumers related to the product), emotional value (the feelings the consumer experience when using the product), epistemic value (the knowledge or realization coming from the product), and conditional value (the value acquired from using an alternative product).

-To illustrate, customers of Lululemon Athletica, a sport apparel company established in Canada, offering clothing and accessories for yoga, running and so on, are expected to gain those five values (Lululemon Athletica, 2019).
-First, when buying and using products by Lululemon Athletica, the functional value refers to the utility of the products such as shoes for protecting the feet and enhancing performance.
+To illustrate, customers of Lululemon Athletica, a sports apparel company established in Canada offering clothing and accessories for yoga, running and so on, are expected to gain those five values (Lululemon Athletica, 2019).
+First, when buying and using products by Lululemon Athletica, the functional value refers to the utility of the products, such as shoes for protecting the feet and enhancing performance.
 For social value, users of Lululemon Athletica’s products may be perceived by others as active and sporty people with a mid-range income.
 Regarding emotional value, users can feel excited, active, and comfortable since the products are associated with yoga and workout.
-The product can intrigue users to learn more about yoga, its history, benefits and practice, or other type of product, thus gaining knowledge or epistemic value.
-Finally, conditional value depends on users’ experience with using products from a different brand serving the same purpose.
+The product can intrigue users to learn more about yoga, its history, benefits and practice, or another type of product, thus gaining knowledge or epistemic value.
+Finally, the conditional value depends on users’ experience with using products from a different brand serving the same purpose.

 In addition, marketing helps firms to determine the values that matter the most to customers, thus focusing their resources on features that deliver the most impact to the target market.
-Even though a product has a dozen of features and functions, customers only actually buy it for one or two features and deriving a particular value from those features.
-By identifying those functions and value, firms can enhance them and make customers more satisfactory (Woodruff, 1997).
+Even though a product has a dozen of features and functions, customers only actually buy it for one or two features and derive a particular value from those features.
+By identifying those functions and values, firms can enhance them and make customers more satisfied (Woodruff, 1997).

 Fejza, E., & Asllani, A. (2013).
 The importance of marketing in helping companies with their growth strategies: The case of food industry in Kosovo.
 European Scientific Journal, 9(16), 326-335.